-As co-owner with his sister, Trish, Andy oversees scheduling, marketing, and client relations for the company.
+Andy oversees scheduling, marketing, and client relations for the company.
 He holds a business degree from the University of Nebraska at Omaha and is a third-generation owner.
-Over a 30-year span, Andy has guided Cockle’s transition from the letterpress era to the electronic era, in which our proprietary code revolutionized legal brief production and vaulted Cockle to its status as the industry leader in U.S. Supreme Court filings.
+Over a 30-year span, Andy has guided Cockle’s transition from the letterpress era to the electronic era, in which our proprietary code revolutionized legal brief production and vaulted Cockle to its status as the industry leader in U.S. Supreme Court and federal appellate court filings.

 Renee supervises every step of Cockle’s process to ensure that we produce the best possible briefs for our clients.
 She manages the entire office – from determining proof and production schedules and communicating with customers to overseeing human resource activities.
 Prior to joining Cockle in 2006, Renee spent the previous 20 years as a financial auditor at Mutual of Omaha and studied business management at Buena Vista University.

-As our most experienced Document Analyst, Shari assists attorneys from the initial stage of the process through filing.
-She is a corrections specialist, lead proofreader, and head trainer of new staff at Cockle.
+As our most versatile employee, Shari assists attorneys from the initial stage of the process through filing.
+She is a corrections specialist, proofreader, and head trainer of new staff at Cockle.
 Shari has a long working relationship with the U.S. Supreme Court’s clerks.

 As the head of our invoicing department, Tiffany knows the intricacies of every step of legal brief production.
 She prepares client billing and ensures the accuracy of each invoice.
 Tiffany also finalizes the paperwork Cockle sends to the U.S. Supreme Court and federal circuit courts.